-- Invoice which includes details of the charges accompanied by a copy of a check paying at least the amount claimed as match. - If the invoice includes ad placement, ad copy must be included. - An itemized credit card receipt listing the items purchased and the amount claimed as match. - A statement from the vendor showing zero balance for the goods or service purchased.
+- Invoice, which includes details of the charges, accompanied by proof of payment paying at least the amount claimed as match. - If the invoice includes ad placement, ad copy must be included. - An itemized credit card receipt listing the items purchased and the amount claimed as match. - A statement from the vendor showing zero balance for the goods or service purchased.
 If the statement does not list the goods or service purchased, a copy of the original invoice must accompany the statement. - A completed and signed Salary Cash Match Form, or description of work done, if claiming Project Management expenses with proof of payment to the staff member that is being claimed.